adrianbayer/adrianbayer.github.io/_pages/cv.md

 cv_url:
 ---

-Please click the pdf icon to view my CV.
+Click the pdf icon to view my CV.